How to Gain Weight Back After COVID-19

-A small study with 202 COVID patients investigated those lost their sense of smell or taste.
+A small study with 202 COVID patients investigated those who lost their sense of smell or taste.
 After 4 weeks of getting COVID-19, a total of 48.7% reported getting their taste or smell back.
 40.7% had some improvement in taste or smell.
-And 10.6% saw no improvement (5).
+And 10.6% saw no improvement.
+(5)

 We need more research to give more definitive answers.
-But hopefully this small study can give you a ball park estimate of when you may be getting your taste or smell back.
+But hopefully this small study can give you an estimate of when you could get your taste or smell back.

 How to Make Food Taste Better

-As you gain your sense of taste back you may be looking for ideas to make food more flavorful and delicious so you can get your appetite back!
+As you gain your sense of taste back you may want some ideas to make food more flavorful so you can get back your appetite!
 Here are some seasonings you can try.

 Seasonings to add flavor to your food: